-WFBNA, acting through its Municipal Finance Group, one of the underwriters of the 2022 Series A Bonds, has entered into an agreement (the "WFA Distribution Agreement") with its affiliate, Wells Fargo Clearing Services, LLC (which uses the trade name "Wells Fargo Advisors") ("WFA"), for the distribution of certain municipal securities offerings, including the 2022 Series A Bonds.
-Pursuant to the WFA Distribution Agreement, WFBNA will share a portion of its underwriting or remarketing agent compensation, as applicable, with respect to the 2022 Series A Bonds with WFA.
-WFBNA has also entered into an agreement (the "WFSLLC Distribution Agreement") with its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the 2022 Series A Bonds.
+WFBNA, acting through its Municipal Finance Group, one of the underwriters of the 2022 Series E Bonds, has entered into an agreement (the "WFA Distribution Agreement") with its affiliate, Wells Fargo Clearing Services, LLC (which uses the trade name "Wells Fargo Advisors") ("WFA"), for the distribution of certain municipal securities offerings, including the 2022 Series E Bonds.
+Pursuant to the WFA Distribution Agreement, WFBNA will share a portion of its underwriting or remarketing agent compensation, as applicable, with respect to the 2022 Series E Bonds with WFA.
+WFBNA has also entered into an agreement (the "WFSLLC Distribution Agreement") with its affiliate Wells Fargo Securities, LLC ("WFSLLC"), for the distribution of municipal securities offerings, including the 2022 Series E Bonds.
 Pursuant to the WFSLLC Distribution Agreement, WFBNA pays a portion of WFSLLC's expenses based on its municipal securities transactions.
 WFBNA, WFSLLC, and WFA are each wholly-owned subsidiaries of Wells Fargo & Company.

-From time to time, affiliates of the underwriters or the remarketing agents of Bonds provide Long-term LOCs or Construction LOCs for Mortgage Loans and are separately compensated for providing these credit facilities.
-See "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Long-term LOCs" and "-Construction LOCs."
+From time to time, affiliates of the underwriters or the remarketing agents of Bonds provide Long-term LOCs or Construction LOCs for Mortgage Loans or Liquidity Facilities for Series of Bonds and are separately compensated for providing these credit facilities or Liquidity Facilities.
+See "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Long-term LOCs" and "-Construction LOCs" and "SECURITY FOR THE BONDS-Liquidity Facilities for Bonds Bearing Variable Rates of Interest" in Part II of this Official Statement.
 From time to time, affiliates of the underwriters or the remarketing agents may be investors in the Mortgagors.